GiancarloMCorrea/myWebsite/content/en/post/OFI-workshop/index.md

 subtitle: Workshop on assessment methods for stocks with little or no age data
 summary: Short tutorial about the use of length data in the Woods Hole Assessment model (WHAM)
 tags: []
-title: Using length information in WHAM
+title: Modeling time-varying growth WHAM
 links:
 - icon: file-powerpoint
   icon_pack: fas